ppi-ag/deep-sampler/README.md

 }
 ```

-Inside of a concrete test method we would now use the Sampler to define a stub:
+Inside a concrete test method we would now use the Sampler to define a stub:
 ```
 @Test
 void greetingShouldBeGenerated() {